async-labs/builderbook/README.md

 ├── test/server/utils                   # Tests
 │   ├── slugify.test.js                 # Unit test for generateSlug() function
-├── tutorials                           # Codebases for our tutorials ├── .babelrc                            # Config for Babel
+├── tutorials                           # Codebases for our tutorials ├── .eslintrc.js                        # Config for Eslint
-├── .eslintrc.js                        # Config for Eslint
-├── .gitignore                          # List of ignored files and directories ├── .npmignore                          # Files and directories that are not uploaded to the server ├── env-config.js                       # File for Stripe keys ├── now.json                            # Settings for now from Zeit ├── package.json                        # List of packages and scripts ├── yarn.lock                           # Exact versions of packages.
+├── .gitignore                          # List of ignored files and directories ├── .npmignore                          # Files and directories that are not uploaded to the server ├── now.json                            # Settings for now from Zeit ├── package.json                        # List of packages and scripts ├── yarn.lock                           # Exact versions of packages.
 Generated by yarn.